TV exec gunned down in Istanbul

 The incident took place in Istanbul's Maslak district.

-The Kuwaiti was transported to a hospital where he was later pronounced dead, according to Hurriyet, a Turkish newspaper.
+The Kuwaiti -- whose name has not yet been released by authorities -- was transported to a hospital where he was later pronounced dead, according to Hurriyet, a Turkish newspaper.
 The SUV was found abandoned and burned out.

 Police determined that the attacker had been following Karimian's daily routine coming and going to work before organizing Saturday night's attack, Hurriyet reports.

-Initial reports suggest the the murder was related to a money matter, Sukru Genc, mayor of Sariyer district where the Karimian was killed, told Hurriyet.
+Initial reports suggest the murder was related to a money matter, Sukru Genc, mayor of Sariyer district where Karimian was killed, told Hurriyet.

 Police in Turkey are investigating the killing, trying to determine a motive and hunting for the assailants.